Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Results

-Linear model emulators with uncorrelated residual processes were used in the initial waves since they are very cheap to evaluate, substantially more so even than emulators involving a correlated residual process, which may only be slightly more accurate \cite{HMHIV}.
+Linear model emulators with uncorrelated residual processes were used in the initial waves since they are very cheap to evaluate, substantially more so even than emulators involving a correlated residual process, which may only be slightly more accurate \citep{HMHIV}.
+For these emulators, we estimated the value of $ \sigma_{u_i}^2 $ to be the estimated variance parameter from the linear model fit.
 As the amount of space being classed as implausible at each wave started to drop, we introduced emulators with a Gaussian correlation residual process.
-Methods in the literature for picking the correlation lengths $ \theta $ tend to be computationally intensive and their result highly sensitive to the sample of simulator runs \cite{PEPUG, PEGPE}.
-The choice was therefore made to use a single correlation length parameter value of $ \theta = 2 $ for all input-output combinations, this choice being checked using emulator diagnostics.
+There are various methods in the literature for assessing correlation length parameters, as explained in Section \ref{BLE}.
+Some of the methods in the literature for picking the correlation lengths $ \theta $ and variance parameter $ \sigma_{u_i}^2 $ tend to be computationally intensive and their result highly sensitive to the sample of simulator runs \citep{PEPUG, PEGPE}.
+The choice was therefore made, at wave 5, to use a single correlation length parameter value of $ \theta = 2 $ for all input-output combinations, and to fit $ \sigma_{u_i}^2 $ using the corresponding linear model fit, these choices being checked using emulator diagnostics.
+The motivation for this choice of correlation length parameter was made by appealing to the heuristic argument made in \citet{GFBUA} that the regression residuals may be derived from a polynomial of order one higher than the fitted polynomials, the alteration in the chosen value taking into account the higher dimensionality of the input space.

-At wave 6 the complexity of the residual process was increased still further by splitting the active inputs $x_{A_i}$ for each output emulator into five groups based on similar strength of effect, and using maximum likelihood to fit the same correlation length to all inputs in each group.
-This extension to the literature of fitting several different correlation length parameter values strikes a balance between the stability of the maximum likelihood process (which can become very challenging were we to include 32 separate correlation lengths for each of the 32 inputs) and the overall complexity of the residual process.
+At wave 6 the complexity of the residual process was increased still further by splitting the active inputs $x_{A_i}$ for each output emulator into five groups based on similar strength of effect, and using maximum likelihood to fit the same correlation length to all inputs in each group, along with the variance parameter $ \sigma_{u_i}^2 $.
+This extension to the literature of fitting several different correlation length parameter values strikes a balance between the stability of the maximum likelihood process (which can become very challenging were we to include 31 separate correlation lengths for each of the 31 input components) and the overall complexity of the residual process.
+It should be noted that, whilst the maximum likelihood approach used here uses distributions to make an assessment of the correlation length parameters, this is only as a tool for calculating adequate Bayes linear emulators which satisfy diagnostics.
 At wave 8 we introduced the Dataset $ B $ outputs by first using linear model emulators for the new outputs only, and then using emulators with residual correlation processes for all outputs.
 In waves 12 and 13 we incorporated emulators with residual processes for the Dataset $ C $ outputs.

 The number of design points per wave was largely kept constant at 2000.
 2000 was deemed a suitable number of runs per wave as it meant that the matrix calculations involved in the emulator were reasonable, whilst allowing adequate coverage of the non-implausible input space with simulator runs.
 At waves 11 and 13, 3500 design runs were used to build more accurate emulators.